-Volume Retention = <time-period-specification> The Volume Retention record defines the length of time that Bacula will guarantee that the Volume is not reused counting from the time the last job stored on the Volume terminated.
+Volume Retention = <time-period-specification> The Volume Retention record defines the length of time that Bacula will guarantee that the Volume is not reused counting from the time the last job stored on the Volume terminated, providing that all the File records on the Volume have not been pruned.
 A key point is that this time period is not even considered as long at the Volume remains appendable.
 The Volume Retention period count down begins only when the Append status has been changed to some othe status (Full, Used, Purged, ...).
+Note, when all the File records have been removed that are on the Volume, the Volume will marked Purged (i.e. it has no more valid Files stored on it), and the Volume may be recycled even if the Volume Retention period has not expired.

-When this time period expires, and if AutoPrune is set to yes, and a new Volume is needed, but no appendable Volume is available, Bacula will prune (remove) Job records that are older than the specified Volume Retention period.
+When this time period expires, and if AutoPrune is set to yes, and a new Volume is needed, but no appendable Volume is available, Bacula will prune (remove) Job records that are older than the specified Volume Retention period even if the Job or File retention has not been reached.